dahvid10/dahvid10/README.md

-- 👋 Hi, I’m David
+- 👋🏾 Hi, I’m David
-- 👀 I’m interested in  blockchain, machine learning, cybersecurity, and autonomous robotics in energy, healthcare, and finance
+- 👀 I explore blockchain, machine learning, cybersecurity, and autonomous robotics in energy, healthcare, and finance
-- 🌱 I’m currently learning everyday
+- 🌱 I learn every day
-- 💞️ I’m looking to collaborate on projects that align with my interests
+- 💞️ I look to collaborate on projects that align with my interests
-- 📫 How to reach me by email: david.mkoji@gmail.com or phone: 850-284-9938
+- 📫 Reach me by email: david.mkoji@gmail.com or phone: 850-284-9938